diggerino/digio/README.md

 digio keys create my_pubkey "ssh-rsa AbCz123 user@mail.org"  // Create a new ssh key
 ```

-Some API arguments are optiona, depending on what type of action is performed.
+Some API arguments are optional, depending on what type of action is performed.
 An example is the creation of domain records.
-To exlude an argument, simply type "null"
+To exclude an argument, simply type "null"
-in the proper command location.
+in the proper argument location.
 Also keep in mind that strings are parsed strictly,
 meaning that for example an AAAA record cannot be entered in lowercase.

 ```